Skip to Content

 There are a few ways to add nitrogen to the soil, including planting nitrogen-fixing crops, such as peas, clover, or beans, using nitrogen-rich fertilizers, compost, and manure.
 Each method has its own advantages and disadvantages, so it’s important to choose the right one for your needs.

-blooming red clover
+red clover in bloom.

 Nitrogen-rich fertilizers can be expensive, but they’re quick and easy to use.
 Compost and manure take longer to break down and release nitrogen into the soil, but they’re often more affordable.
 How can you choose which method is best for you?
 Should you use both?
 How do you know when your soil needs more nitrogen?
 Let’s explore.